mitchfuku/taikoexplorer/README.md

 I'll probably have to write a blog post some day about this one because it was a doozy.
 Basically, I'm using django-pipeline to automatically minify the javascript, css and html files being served.
 Getting the pipeline up was crazy, but this stack overflow post finally solved the riddle for me: http://stackoverflow.com/questions/9381196/creating-an-app-on-heroku-with-django-and-npm (see the bottom post).
 More importantly, here's the github link that has the actual solution: https://github.com/nigma/heroku-django-cookbook.  post_compile ftw!

 Basically, the problem is that yuglify (the tool used to compress the files) is run in a node npm environment and Django apps on heroku don't really have support for Node.
-So stupid.
+So stupid.  django-pipeline also has to be run on an older version of Django as of (12/22/2013).
+What the what...